E-Consults Can Expedite Specialist Advice

 • Stiff Person Syndrome

-Patients who are experiencing potential symptoms of movement disorders and do not yet have a confirmed diagnosis should see a neurologist for evaluation.
+If you or a loved one is showing signs of a movement disorder, it's important to see a neurologist.
+A neurologist is a doctor who specialized in brain and nerve problems.
 Your neurologist or primary care provider may also refer you to the U-M Movement Disorders Clinic for evaluation.